Easy Honey Walnut Shrimp recipe for a favorite Chinese takeout dish of wok fried crispy shrimp and crunchy walnuts in a creamy honey sauce.

 - 1 tablespoon honey

-- 4 egg whites
+- 4 large egg whites

 - 2/3 cup rice flour

-- 1 pound 13-15 count shrimp peeled and deveined
+- 1 pound shrimp , 13-15 count, peeled and deveined

-- canola oil for frying
+- canola oil , for frying

-In a large saucepan add the water and sugar and bring it to a boil.
+- In a large saucepan add the water and sugar and bring it to a boil.

-Add in the walnuts and boil for 2-3 minutes.
+- Add in the walnuts and boil for 2-3 minutes.

-Remove with a strainer and put onto a cookie sheet.
+- Remove with a strainer and put onto a cookie sheet.

-Using a hand mixer whip the egg whites to a foamy consistency (this is before it all turns white and has soft peaks).
+- In a separate bowl, using a hand mixer whip the egg whites to a foamy consistency (this is before it all turns white and has soft peaks).

-Heat oil (three inches deep) in a large dutch oven to 350 degrees.
+- Heat oil (three inches deep) in a large dutch oven to 350 degrees.

-Add in the rice flour to the egg whites and mix.
+- Add in the rice flour to the egg whites and mix.

-Dip the shrimp into the rice flour mixture and add it to the canola oil.
+- Dip the shrimp into the rice flour mixture and add it to the canola oil.

-Cook for 3-4 minutes or until golden brown.
+- Cook for 3-4 minutes or until golden brown.

-Remove from the oil and cool on a cookie sheet.
+- Remove from the oil and cool on a cookie sheet.

-Toss the shrimp and walnuts with the honey mayonnaise mixture.
+- Toss the shrimp and walnuts with the honey mayonnaise mixture.